Last updated: November, 2022

 - To Use or Participate In Our Services and Programs: If you provide Personal Data in order to use or participate in our services and programs, to participate in an event or activity, or interact with some functionality available on the Site, we will use your Personal Data to facilitate such use or participation.
 For example, if you sign up to participate in an advocacy mission, we will use your Personal Data to register you for that activity and to facilitate your participation in that activity.

 - Contacting you (such as by text message, email, phone calls, mail, push or messages on third-party platforms) about programs, products, services, companies and events, sponsored by us and others, that you have registered for or that we think might interest you.

-- We share personal data with joint marketing partners.
+- Marketing.
+We share personal data with joint marketing partners.

 - Some third parties’ embedded content or plugins on Sites may allow their operators to learn that you have visited or interacted with us, and they may combine this information with other, identifiable information they have collected about your visits to other websites or online services.
 These third parties may handle this information, and other information they directly collect through their content and plugins, pursuant to their own privacy policies.

 5.1 As you navigate our Site, certain Traffic Data may be passively collected, meaning it is gathered without you actively providing it.
 This is done using the following techniques in the following ways: